Pyprohly/reddit-api-doc-notes/docs/api-reference/submission.rst

    This field does not exist if there is no media in the post."
    "poll_data?","object","This field does not exist if not a poll post."
    "content_categories","string array?",""
-   "is_self","boolean","True if a text post.
+   "is_self","boolean","True if a text post or poll post.

-   This is false if the post is a crosspost to a text post."
+   This field will be false if the post is a crosspost to a text post."
    "created","float","Legacy.
 Same as `created_utc` but subtract 28800."
    "wls","integer?","Unknown.
 Often `6`.
 Possibly stands for \"white list status\"?"
    "pwls","integer?","Unknown.
 Possibly stands for \"parent white list status\"?"